Negar-Psy/psychology-data-analysis-R/README.md

 Each project demonstrates data wrangling, psychometrics, modeling, and reproducible reporting with **R**.

 ## Projects
-- **01-students-internet-addiction** → Analysis of the link Internet Addiction and Mental Health among Malawian college students
+- **01-students-internet-addiction** → Analysis of the link between Internet Addiction and Mental Health among Malawian college students